-- 6. The Ministry of Information and Culture and Tourism (MICT) which is the executing agency (EA) for the project will take overall responsibility for successful implementation of the EMP.
+- At the feasibility stage the primary management framework responsible for the implementation of the environmental management plan (EMP) for Khammouane subprojects is summarized in Figure 1 which elaborates an excerpt of the full project management organization in Lao PDR (Annex 1). - The Ministry of Information and Culture and Tourism (MICT) which is the executing agency (EA) for the project, will take overall responsibility for successful implementation of the EMP.
 The EA will establish a Vientiane-based Project Coordination Unit (PCU) within the Tourism Development Department which, among other things, will provide Safeguards and Monitoring Coordination for the EMP.
-The provincial Department Information and Culture and Tourism (DICT) in which the project implementation unit (PIU) will be created, will implement the EMP with support from the PCU.
+The provincial Department Information and Culture and Tourism (DICT) in which the project implementation unit (PIU) will be created will implement the EMP with support from the PCU.
 The PIU will be comprised of two technical teams (Infrastructure and Tourism).
 The infrastructure team will be cross appointed from the Department of Public Works and Transport (DPWT).
-The infrastructure team will include a Safeguards Specialist who will lead the implementation of the EMP in conjunction with the Environmental Officer(s) (EO) of the construction contractor(s). - 7.
-The Safeguards and Monitoring Coordination unit of the PCU will provide operational guidance to the PIU for implementation of the EMP, and will liaise with the ADB on safeguard reporting and issues.
+The infrastructure team will include a Safeguards Specialist who will lead the implementation of the EMP in conjunction with the Environmental Officer(s) (EO) of the construction contractor(s). - The Safeguards and Monitoring Coordination unit of the PCU will provide operational 7. guidance to the PIU for implementation of the EMP, and will liaise with the ADB on safeguard reporting and issues.
 The Safeguards Specialist of the PIU will oversee the work of the EO of the contractor on the implementation of the CEMP for the particular construction package.